karlbaker/IMPACT/README.md

 # IMPACT

-### _(Inventory, Manage, Provision, Automate, and Configure Tool)_
+### _(Inventory, Manage, Provision, Automate, Configure, and Test)_

-IMPACT is a web-based bare-metal configuration management (CM) tool that leverages containerization, and VLAN tagging to provision hardware in your environment.
+IMPACT is a web-based bare-metal configuration management (CM) tool that allows you to _I_nventory, _M_anage, _P_rovision, _A_utomate, _C_onfigure, and _T_est hardware in your environment.

 ---
 ## Features

-- Take hardware inventory
+- Gather hardware inventory
 - Perform hardware diagnostics
 - Perform firmware updates
-- Deploy Linux and Windows based operating systems
+- Deploy and Configure Linux and Windows based operating systems
+- Cascade system deployments to fully deploy
 - Import and excute other CM tool deployment scripts such as Ansible Playbooks
 ---
 ## Requirements